ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 OPA provides a simple and flexible policy language used by writing [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/){:target="_blank" rel="noopener noreferrer"}.  that allows organizations to define and manage policies across multiple cloud platforms.
 Policies can be created to enforce security controls, compliancy, and cost optimization rules.
 The policies can be customized to meet specific operational needs.
-These policies are available as code and can be managed like any other code, including automated testing(?) in an organisation.
+These policies are available as code and can be managed like any other code, including automated testing in an organisation.

 ### Automated Compliancy Enforcement